Aqua-Lung: Trademark issues

 Aqualung, Aqua-Lung, and Aqua Lung are registered trademarks for scuba diving breathing equipment.
-That trade name was originally owned in the United States by a company known as U.S. Divers (now Aqua Lung America).
+That trade name was originally owned in the United States by a company known as U.S. Divers (that later became Aqualung America).
 The term was in use before the trademark was registered by René Bussoz, who owned a sporting goods store called René Sports in Los Angeles.
-He obtained a contract with Air Liquide, the parent company of Aqua Lung/La Spirotechnique, to import the new scuba equipment into the United States for sale on the Pacific coast (SPACO Inc. had the contract for the Atlantic coast).
+He obtained a contract with Air Liquide, the parent company of La Spirotechnique, to import the new scuba equipment into the United States for sale on the Pacific coast (SPACO Inc. had the contract for the Atlantic coast).
 Bussoz changed the name of his company to U.S. Divers and registered the name Aqua-Lung.
 This turned out to be a wise move, because when the French company decided not to renew his five-year contract, no one had even heard of their product, but everyone was familiar with the names he had registered.
 Bussoz sold the company and the trade names for a handsome profit, returning to France.
-The name U.S. Divers sounded very official and very American, but it was owned by a Frenchman and sold to a French company.
+The name "U.S. Divers" sounded very official and very American, but it was owned by a Frenchman and sold to a French company.